argilla-io/argilla/docs/_source/conceptual_guides/llm/sft.md

 ### Use an open dataset of prompts or user queries

 If you don’t have an internal database for your use case, you can sample and select prompts from an open dataset.
-The steps here can include: (1) **finding an open dataset** that might contain prompts related to your use case, (2) performing** exploratory data** analysis and topic extraction** to understand the data, and (3) **filtering and selecting prompts** based on topic, quality, text descriptives, etc.
+The steps here can include: (1) **finding an open dataset** that might contain prompts related to your use case, (2) performing** exploratory data** analysis and topic extraction** to understand the data, and (3) **filtering and selecting prompts** based on topic, quality, text descriptiveness, etc.

 Some available datasets are [ShareGPT](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered), [Open Assistant Conversation Dataset](https://huggingface.co/datasets/OpenAssistant/oasst1), or [Stack Exchange](https://huggingface.co/datasets/HuggingFaceH4/stack-exchange-preferences).
 Please be aware that some of these datasets might contain inappropriate, irrelevant, or bad-quality examples for your use case.